 There are a wide range of fostering opportunities available across the county.
 The type of fostering you are most suited to will depend on factors such as your skills, experience and your availability.
 Please take a look at all of the options and training that we offer.

-Emergency fostering is when children need somewhere safe to stay for a few nights and time-limited fostering is when carers look after children for a few weeks or months, while plans are made for the child’s future
+Emergency fostering is when children need somewhere safe to stay for a few nights and time-limited fostering is when carers look after children for a few weeks or months, while plans are made for the child’s future.

-For children and young people who are unable to return to live with their birth family we very carefully choose alternative permanent carers.
+Long term fostering for children and young people who are unable to return to live with their birth family we very carefully choose alternative permanent carers.
 Our long term foster carers look after children until they reach maturity and independence.

 The Supported Lodgings scheme provides young people aged between 16 and 21 years old with a room in a friendly home and the support and guidance of an adult or adults living there.

 Supported Lodgings carers support young people to gain the independence skills and confidence they need as they transition to adulthood and independent living.
 This will include help with preparing meals, washing and budgeting as well as emotional support and guidance.
 Our carers provide less intensive support and lower level of supervision compared to foster carers.
 This makes it possible for Supported Lodgings carers to continue paid employment alongside their caring role.

 Who can become a supported lodgings carer?